 There are four different types of nerve injuries that may occur (listed from least serious to most serious):

-- Neuropraxia, a short-term injury which heals within weeks or months.
+- Neuropraxia is a short-term injury that heals within weeks or months.
 Here the nerve sustains minor stretching but does not tear

 - Neuroma, in which some nerve fibers are stretched and scar tissue may develop

 - Rupture, in which the nerve fibers are torn in whole or in part

 - Avulsion is the most serious type of injury where the nerve is torn from the spinal cord